Frequently Asked Questions

 Can I pay per class or attend on a drop-in basis?

-Some introductory sessions are open to drop-ins but in general the choir is a committed series that builds on repertoire from week to week, requiring us to ask singers for a commitment.
+Some introductory sessions are open to drop-ins but in general the choir is a committed series that builds on repertoire from week to week, requiring singers to make a commitment.

 Is it okay if I can't attend all the rehearsals?